jturco/arcgis_cdk/README.md

 * `public_hosted_zone_id` - zone id for your Route53 public hosted zone
 * `build_dsc_file` - comming soon

-Once the arcgis_cdk_config.json has been updated be sure to synth and deploy your code
+Once the arcgis_cdk_config.json has been updated run the following commands to deploy your code.

 ```
 $ cdk synth
 ```
+Note: you can find the resulting CloudFormation template that was created in the cdk.out directory

 ```
 $ cdk deploy
 ```
+Take a look in your AWS Account and notice everything that was deployed

+### CDK Results

+What did it deploy?
+Mayb architeture diagram....

 ## AWS System Manager - Machine Setup

 Before we get started with installing PowerShell DSC via the Invoke-ArcGIS Command we need to do a little machine prep.
 The prep includes:

 * Downloading the software and licenses from the S3 bucket created by the arcgis_cdk run
     - Portal for ArcGIS (and license)
     - ArcGIS Server (and license)
     - ArcGIS DataStore
     - ArcGIS Web Adaptor for Microsoft IIS
-* Downloading the PowerShell DSC modules and adding to PowerShe
+* Downloading the PowerShell DSC modules and adding the ArcGIS Modules to PowerShell
 * Adding a local account to each machine for Windows Remote Management (WInRM)
 * Changing the execution policy
+* Enabling Windows Remote Management (WinRM) to that one machine can execute the commands

 A template PowerShell - EC2 Instance Prep file has been provided "EC2InstancePrep.ps1".
 Edit the following sections with your paramaters
 * Bucket name